Akshay-parmar107/SHINYAPP/README.md

 ## Live Demo

-The app is deployed at: [Your Shinyapps.io URL here]
+The app is deployed at: https://akshay576.shinyapps.io/exploratory_p2/

 ## Model Details